Converg3nce/matic-docs/docs/faq.md

 ## What’s special about Matic Network’s Plasma implementation?

 So Plasma Matic uses a account based model system rather than the UTXO system used by Plasma Cash, Plasma MVP and Plasma XT.
-This provides us with a huge advantage of using an EVM on the matic chain which enables us to utilize the entire Ethereum ecosystem, developer tools, integration libraries etc for the Matic network.
+This provides us with a huge advantage of using an EVM on the Matic chain which enables us to utilize the entire Ethereum ecosystem, developer tools, integration libraries etc for the Matic network.

 The Dapps can easily use the the Matic system without making any changes to their ERC20 tokens.
 Also our checkpointing layer enables us to be magnitudes of times faster than the other Plasma implementations as we batch the proofs of the individual blocks in the checkpoints while other Plasma implementations have to submit every block proof to the mainchain